shader-slang/slang/docs/user-guide/06-interfaces-generics.md

 Extensions to Interfaces
 -----------------------------

-In addition to extending ordinary types, you can define extensions on interfaces as well:
+In addition to extending ordinary types, you can define extensions on all types that conforms to some interface:

 ```csharp
 // An example interface.
 interface IFoo